Lucas the Spider

-Lucas the Spider is an animated character created by animator Joshua Slice, named after and voiced by his nephew.
+Lucas the Spider is an animated character created by animator Joshua Slice, named after and previously voiced by his nephew.
 Lucas is based on a jumping spider and has starred in multiple short YouTube videos between 2017 and 2019.

+History

 The first Lucas the Spider video was uploaded on November 5, 2017.
 Lucas was met with a highly positive reception for his gentle and warm-hearted nature.

-In 2018, a plushie of Lucas the Spider was released for sale online.
+In 2018, a talking plushie of Lucas the Spider was released for sale online.
 In May 2018, the series was acquired by Canadian production company Fresh TV.
 In December 2018, Lucas the Spider appeared in YouTube Rewind 2018.

 2020 saw no new YouTube episodes.
-In various replies within posts to comments on his Instagram, Slice has stated that they "haven’t posted any new content for a while because the team is hard at work on the TV show!".
+In various replies within posts to comments on his Instagram, Slice has stated that they "haven't posted any new content for a while because the team is hard at work on the TV show!"
 A short upload on YouTube on July 29, 2021 announced then-upcoming episodes on the Cartoonito programming block on Cartoon Network.
 This was followed by more short cartoons and excerpts from television episodes.

 A species of jumping spiders, Salticus lucasi, has been named after this character.

-Episodes

-YouTube shorts
+YouTube episodes

 YouTube episodes are between nineteen and eighty-five seconds in length.

 Following these, three compilation shorts were posted: